Sidcup: Geography

 Sidcup lies 2.8 mi south-west of Bexleyheath; 4 mi north-east of Bromley; 3.3 mi north of Orpington; 3.4 mi north-west of Swanley.

 Demographics

-In 2011 The total population was recorded as 10,844.
-Many residents are aged 65+ or 85+, in line with the whole of London Borough of Bexley.
-At the census of 2011, the non-white population of Sidcup was recorded at 10.1%; the largest minority group were Asian or Asian British (5.4% of the total population), with White Other totalling 4.8% of the total population.
-The number of single parent families was higher in the district in comparison to the rest of the London Borough of Bexley.
-63.8% reported Christianity as their religious beliefs which was above the borough average.
-However, these figures do not include the Blackfen and Lamorbey wards within the district.
+In 2021, the estimated population was given as 15,400.
+18.5% of residents are aged 65+, slightly above the statistics for the whole of the London Borough of Bexley.
+At the census of 2021, the non-white population of Sidcup was recorded at 18.1%; the largest minority group were Asian or Asian British (7.0% of the total population).
+The percentage of those who are separated or divorced (including dissolved civil partnerships) was 11.0%, just above that of the entire borough at 10.6%.
+48.5% reported Christianity as their religious belief which was lower than the borough average, with 'No religion' being the second largest category at 38.8%, higher than the borough average of 33.6%.

 Education

 Primary schools in Sidcup include: Birkbeck, Burnt Oak Junior School, Chatsworth, Days Lane, Holy Trinity Lamorbey, Longlands, Orchard School, Our Lady of the Rosary, Royal Park, Sherwood Park, and St Peter Chanel.

 Secondary schools in Sidcup include Chislehurst and Sidcup Grammar School, Blackfen, Cleeve Park, Hurstmere and Kemnal Technology College.

 Bird College, Christ the King: St Mary's (RC) Sixth Form College, and Rose Bruford College all have sites in Sidcup.